• Skip to primary navigation

 • If using dried chickpeas, soak them overnight before cooking them; once cooked, you may want to remove the skins by running the cooked chickpeas under cold water.
 Use your fingers to remove the skins.

-• I use a vegetable chopper to expedite the chopping process and make all the vegetable uniform in shape.
+• I use a vegetable chopper to expedite the chopping process and make all the vegetables uniform.

 • The salad flavor enhances over time, so refrigerating it for an hour or so is recommended before serving.